moreta/vue-search-select/README.md

 + Support Vue.js 2.x
 + Five Select Component
   + ModelSelect (from v2.3.8)
-    + similar BasicSelect
     + value set through v-model
-    + value can be string, number, object (number support from v2.6.2)
+    + value can be string, number, boolean and object
-      + If you pass string, onInput set by string
+      + If you v-model type is string, onInput set by string.
+(Not option object)
   + ModelListSelect (from v2.3.8)
-    + ListSelect for ModelSelect
-    + number value support from v2.6.2
+    + value set through v-model
-  + BasicSelect
-    + simple search select
-  + ListSelect
-    + Can pass to Component custom list and customize display text
+    + Can pass custom list and customize display text to Component
-    + Wrap BasicSelect component
+    + Wrap ModelSelect component
   + MultiSelect
     + search select for multiple select
   + MultiListSelect
     + ListSelect for MultiSelect
+  + BasicSelect
+    + value set through @select event
+  + ListSelect
+    + value set through @select event
+    + Can pass custom list and customize display text to Component
+    + Wrap BasicSelect component

+### ModelSelect

+* ModelSelect component's v-model value can be string, number, boolean and object.
+* If you v-model type is string, onInput set by string.
+(Not option object)
+* This very useful when you want create form.
+(You don't need additional processing for form value)

 ### Release Notes